 Rhode Island is known for its regional specialties—beyond the fresh lobster and seafood you expect from a New England state.
 With Portuguese and American Indian influences, Rhode Island has several unique dishes that you won't want to miss.
-The next time you're on a lark to one of our Newport boutique hotels, seek out these Rhode Island foods for a taste of some regional delicacies.
+The next time you're on a lark with us in Newport, seek out these Rhode Island foods for a taste of some regional delicacies.

 These hot dogs come in a steamed bun and are topped with a chili-like meat sauce, chopped onions, yellow mustard, and celery salt.
 It's a combination you have to try to believe.
 Also called New York System hot wieners for the Providence-based restaurant that makes them, these hot dogs can be found in Newport at Ben's Chili Dogs, a great hole-in-the-wall on Broadway.